Bowsher v. Synar: Majority

-The Supreme Court ruled that Congress cannot retain removal authority over an executive officer, based on The Decision of 1789, Myers v.
-United States and INS v.
+The Supreme Court ruled that Congress could not retain removal authority over an executive officer, based on the Decision of 1789, Myers v.
+United States, and INS v.
 Chadha.
-The Court rejected the argument that the Comptroller General is independent of Congress, and invalidated the "assignment" of executive powers to an officer that was not subject to presidential control.
+Justice Warren E. Burger's majority opinion rejected the argument that the Comptroller General was independent of Congress and invalidated the "assignment" of executive powers to an officer not subject to presidential control.

-The Court's formalist reasoning was similar to other 1980s separation of powers cases:
+Burger's formalist reasoning was similar to other 1980s separation of powers cases:

 [B]y placing the responsibility for the execution of the Balanced Budget and Emergency Deficit Control Act in the hands of an officer who is subject to removal only by itself, Congress in effect has retained control over the execution of the Act and has intruded into executive function.

 Congress gave itself for cause removal authority over the Comptroller General, not only by impeachment, but also by joint resolution.
-The Court noted the broad grounds for removal including "inefficiency" and "neglect of duty", while impeachment of executive officers is limited by the Constitution to "Treason, Bribery, or other high Crimes and Misdemeanors".
-The Court inlcuded a footnote to explain that this did not overturn Humphrey's Executor v.
+Burger noted that the broad grounds for removal included "inefficiency" and "neglect of duty", while impeachment of executive officers was limited by the Constitution to "Treason, Bribery, or other high Crimes and Misdemeanors".
+He also included a footnote stating that this did not overturn Humphrey's Executor v.
 United States.

-If Congress were to retain removal power over executive officers it would give them control over law execution, similar to the legislative veto that was held unconstitutional in Chadha: "Congress must abide by its delegation of authority until that delegation is legislatively altered or revoked."
+Burger held that if Congress were to retain removal power over executive officers, it would give them control over law execution, similar to the legislative veto that was held unconstitutional in Chadha: "Congress must abide by its delegation of authority until that delegation is legislatively altered or revoked."

-The Comptroller General's function under the Act is the "very essence" of the execution of the laws since (1) it entails interpreting the Act to determine precisely what kind of budgetary calculations are required and (2) the Comptroller General commands the President to carry out, without variation, his directive regarding the budget resolutions.
+Burger finally held that the Comptroller General's function under the act was the "very essence" of the execution of the laws since (1) it entailed interpreting the act to determine precisely what kind of budgetary calculations were required and (2) the Comptroller General commanded the President to carry out, without variation, his directive regarding budget resolutions.

 Dissent

-Justice White's dissent argued that the act should have been upheld.
+Justice Byron White's dissent argued that the act should have been upheld.
 He argued that determining the level of spending by the federal government is a legislative function, not an executive one.
-Even if the power were executive, White did not see anything wrong with delegating that power to an agent as long as Congress could influence him only by a means that is subject to Presentment Clause and Bicameralism Clause requirements, which the act satisfied, since the Comptroller General could be influenced by Congress only through a joint resolution.
+Even assuming the power were executive, White did not see any problems with delegating that power to an agent as long as Congress could influence him only by a means subject to Presentment Clause and Bicameralism Clause requirements, which the act satisfied since the comptroller general could be influenced by Congress only through impeachment or a joint resolution.